jorgeancal/notebook/content/blog/how-to-set-up-your-kluster-with-helmfle.md

 ```

-As you can see above, we have two readFile commands and a release key with no releases.
+As you can see above, we have two readFile commands and a release field with no releases.
 Let's go to follow the file line by line.
 The first line is going to be the template that I've created with some patterns that will be the same for all the releases, and I don't want to write the same line ten times...
 After that, we have the readfile for the repositories.
 Yep, we have all the repositories from all the files in there... yeah, it sounds crazy, but it gives you a bit more speed.

 Now let's see the template file